darwino/darwino-documentation/Developer Guide/Darwino DB API 5. Accessing and Storing Social Data.md

  - isShared() – Returns a Boolean indicating whether the document is shared by a specified username
  - getShareCount() – returns the number of shares by all users as an integer

  -- Read: While not specifically social, the read flag is functionally similar to the other social data.
-At the store level, there is an option to enable the auto-flagging of documents as being read when they are loaded.
-(Question: Is this correct?
-What is that option?)
-This applied only to documents that are actually loaded; their being included is a query result is not sufficient to mark them as read.
+At the store level, the readMarkenabled option enables the auto-flagging of documents as being read when they are loaded.
+This applies only to documents that are actually loaded; their being included in a query result is not sufficient to mark them as read.
+A document load() option can also prevent the flag from being set, when necessary.
 There are three methods in the store to enable manipulation and querying of the read flags:
  -- isRead() returns the read value for the specified document and username -- markRead() - Given a unid, a Boolean, and a username, sets the read flag for that document and user.
  -- getReadCount() – returns the number of reads for the specified document.